bhudgens/blog/_posts/2017-06-27-treasure-hunting.md

 ## How It Began

-I read the new constantly.
+I read the news constantly.
 I keep up with politics and dive into technology and science publications.
 This is a daily habit for me.
 On one of the days in our travels I came across a headline about someone who had died in the Rocky Mountains hunting treasure.
 I skimmed over the article and was mostly dismissive of the idea of **treasure**.
 The people who hunt for treasure must be bored or have nothing better to do.
 In the article the wife of the deceased lamented about her missing husband and how the treasure was fake.

 Who was this awful human who gave someone false hope and lead them to their death?